 - Older children may have too much fun pulling the shade up and down.

 - You’ll have to be careful putting the windows down.

 This retractable sun shade can be pulled down when needed and retracted when it’s not.

 It comes in a two-pack so you can install one on either side of your rear car windows, and the black mesh color allows for maximum driver visibility with minimal distraction.

 Each shade is affixed to the window with three large, detachable suction cups which won’t cause damage and can be easily removed or moved to another vehicle.
-The mesh screen blocks 97% of rays, keeping your baby’s eyes and skin as protected as possible.
+The mesh screen blocks the sun’s harmful rays, keeping your baby’s eyes and skin as protected as possible.

 - It can be retracted at night for better visibility.

 - You can roll down your window while installed (when retracted).

 - It blocks UV rays.

 - Compact and lightweight.